Uniquely human cognition

 - safeguard uniquely human skills

-- qualify the development of AI in education
+- challenge irresponsible applications of AI in education

 To progress these goals, STEER draws on philosophy, psychology, cognitive and computer science, education and pedagogy.
 We publish our proposals here.

-STEER used machine learning to help us develop AS Tracking- a tool which equips teachers to better signpost students' social, emotional development on the road of adolescence.
+STEER used machine learning to help us develop the science of AS Tracking- our tool which equips teachers to better signpost students' social, emotional development on the road of adolescence.
 AS Tracking is a scientific assessment in which students respond to a clever set of questions to measure how they are steering.
 Our machine learning helped AS Tracking become more accurate in identifying patterns of response which indicated hidden concerns.

 The purpose of AS Tracking is not to catch students out but to empower them with self-understanding.
 Students gain personal understanding from AS Tracking to help them improve their social-emotional development.